caracal-pipeline/caracal-docs/sphinx/manual/workers/mask/index.rst

   *int*, *optional*, *default = 1800*

-  Number of pixels in the mask (must be the same as img_npix in selfcal worker)
+  Number of pixels in the mask.
+This must be the same as img_npix in the selfcal worker.